-2018 Equity Award
+2018 Equity Awards

-In January 2018, the Compensation Committee, and the independent members of the Board in the case of the Chief Executive Officer, approved equity awards for the named executive officers.
-The Compensation Committee and independent members of the Board retained the same mix of time-based RSUs (40%), performance-based RSUs (50%) and non-qualified stock options (10%) as used in the 2017 equity awards for the 2018 equity awards.
+In January 2018, the Compensation Committee, and the independent members of the Board in the case of the Chief Executive Officer, approved the 2018 equity awards for the named executive officers.
+The Compensation Committee and the independent members of the Board continued to award RSUs and stock options for the 2018 equity grant with the same mix of time-based RSUs (40%), performance-based RSUs (50%), and non-qualified stock options (10%) as in 2017.